poroping/terraform-provider-fortios/docs/data-sources/firewallssh_hostkey.md

 The following attributes are exported:

-* `hostname` - Hostname of the SSH server, to match SSH certificate principals.
+* `hostname` - Hostname of the SSH server to match SSH certificate principals.
 * `ip` - IP address of the SSH server.
 * `name` - SSH public key name.
 * `nid` - Set the nid of the ECDSA key.